wfink/jboss-eap7.1-playground/README.md

 # jboss-eap7.1-playground
 Different solutions to show implementation, use and behaviour of applications deployed inside Red Hat JBoss EAP 7.1 container.
+As clients there are

+- standalone client which use pure InitialContext with properties
+- standalone client which use jboss-ejb-client.properties as legacy configuration